What is the CAPSMTB project?

-The Erasmus+ project partners are IMBA Europe, Swiss Cycling, the MCF (France), POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
+The Erasmus+ project partners were IMBA Europe, Swiss Cycling, the MCF (France), POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
 Outwith the Erasmus+ funded project, we have also since been joined by Skiskolenes Bransjeforbund (SBF, Norway) and the Association of British Mountain Bike Guides (ABMG) and Denmark.
-At present this leaves 8 national organisations with several other organisations also interested in the process of joining the scheme so that continued growth is assured in 2018 and 2019.
+At present this leaves 8 national organisations with 7 other organisations also (at time of writing) in the process of joining the scheme so that continued growth is assured in 2019 and beyond.

 What does the project do?

 Create a minimum European training and evaluation standard for MTB instructor-guides.
 The standard has already been agreed and involves 360 hours of taught learning and 200 hours of professional experience.
-Each member organisation will continue to provide their own training schemes which, at the top level, meet the EO-MTBInG standard.
+Each member organisation continues to provide their own training schemes which, at the top level, meet the EO-MTBing standard.
 Successful students will then be able to access a final European practical exam.
 The central final practical exam will be organised once a year (usually in autumn) at varying locations in Europe.
 Individual nations will also organise their own final exams, open to international students and overseen by an international evaluator.